mdoege/triadex-muse/README.md

 #### With MIDI output

 If ```MIDI = True``` (line 24), output is sent as MIDI notes using the [mido](https://github.com/mido/mido) module.
-An external synth is required in that case.
-[Dexed](https://asb2m10.github.io/dexed/) is a nice open source FM synth that works well and also shows which keys are currently played.
+An external synth is required in that case, but many free and open source options exist.

+[Dexed](https://asb2m10.github.io/dexed/) is a nice open source FM synth with many great presets, and it also shows which keys are currently played.
+Or try [amsynth](https://amsynth.github.io/) (Linux/Mac) for some analog warmth, e.g. using the [MixedBag1](https://musical-artifacts.com/artifacts/142) ⇨ CorgGalaxy01 patch.

 ### Program parameters